Knewton/Zoidberg/EXAMPLE.md

 ## Question 1

 ### Question text
     How many birds are left on the branch?

 ### Answer interpretation
     The answer is the unknown value of birds sitting at the end of the problem on a branch.

 ## Data extraction

 ### Sentence 1
     sitting birds on a branch = 4

 ### Sentence 2
     sitting birds on a branch - 1

 ## Correct response
     3 birds

 ***

+comparator
 # Zoidberg Solution

 ## The problem
     There are 6 birds and 3 nests.
     How many more birds are there than nests?

 ## Digested problem
     There	are  	6    	birds	and  	3    	nests	.
     EX   	VBP  	CD   	NNS  	CC   	CD   	NNS  	.